enginmanap/limonEngine-docs/docs/OptionsReference.rst

 Audio
 =====

-Audio is mixed on four channels (buses).
+Audio is mixed on five channels (buses).
 The effective gain of a sound is ``per-sound gain × channel volume × master volume``.
 These options are the channel volumes; see :ref:`Audio Channels<pythonApi-audio_channels>` in the Python API reference.
 Changes are applied to the mixer immediately.